Ghent (Gent in dutch) is the capital of the province East-Flanders.

 Travel to Ghent:

-Since motorized vehicles are banned in the city centre, it is best to park your car at one of the many Park & Rides on the outskirts of the city and use the free shuttle busses from there.
+Motorized vehicles are banned in a large part of the city.
+There is also a LEZ (Low Emission Zone) in place, preventing access of older, unregistered combustion engine cars.
+Therefore it is best to park your car at one of the many Park & Rides on the outskirts of the city and use the free shuttle busses from there.

-Car travelers who wish to spend the night in Ghent should always inform about the traffic restrictions and parking possibilities of their accommodation.
+Car travelers who wish to spend the night in Ghent should always inform about the traffic restrictions, LEZ-Zonde and parking possibilities of their accommodation.

 The map below features most of Ghents popular things to see and do.
 You can save it to your google maps account for later use on your smartphone.